 Click the tabs to read more about our faculty’s research in this area.

 Michael Betenbaugh is developing analytical tools to characterize the changes in metabolic pathways that occur during cancer transformations as a way of identifying novel treatments for the disease.

 Honggang Cui is utilizing anticancer drugs as molecular building units to create functional nanomaterials that could potentially shift the paradigm of current cancer chemotherapy.

-Sharon Gerecht studies the synergistic roles of hypoxia and the extracellular microenvironment in the formation of blood vessels near and inside tumors.
+Sharon Gerecht studies the synergistic roles of hypoxia and the extracellular microenvironment in the formation of blood vessels during differentiation and regeneration near and inside tumors.